Estimated reading time: 10 minutes

 Our dining room table centerpiece will be created by Mrs. CBB with gourds in a Fall basket, dried corn stalks, and two mini pumpkins on either side.

-A pit-stop to either Value Village or the Goodwill to find a set of 6 Thanksgiving day dinner plates is on the agenda as well.
+A pit-stop to either Value Village or the Goodwill to find a set of 6 Thanksgiving day dinner plates is also on the agenda.

-We are a mix-and-match family so we don’t really have a set of dishes for the company since we don’t really host.
+We are a mix-and-match family, so we don’t have a set of dishes for the company since we don’t host.

-While there she will look for fabric napkins that are colours of Autumn in red, orange, brown and yellow.
+While there, she will look for fabric napkins in autumn colors: red, orange, brown, and yellow.

 Another idea was to find a Thanksgiving candle decor piece on our side table for ambiance.